device42/device42-docs/docs/getstarted/tutorials/tutorial-loading-data-using-spreadsheets.md

 ### View the Uploaded Data

 Navigate to **Infrastructure > Buildings** and find the two buildings listed in the table.
-You can click on a building name to view its details edit, or add more information to it.
+You can click on a building name to view its details, edit, or add more information to it.

 <ThemedImage
   alt="Buildings list page with new data"